jeonghyunkeem/openmesh_painter/README.md

 6. Pass them to MeshLab.

 ## Examples
-The white regions corresponds to small values while colored ones to large values.
+White region corresponds to small value while colored one to large value.
 *(Please note that I'm not sure if figures below are correct results for HW5 ^^;)*

 **LB operator** (source_9.obj, target.obj)<br>